Asiddev/onlyFriends/README.md

     - save your changes
   - duplicate the **other** `.env.example` file located in `onlyFriends/frontend`, then remove `.example` from its filename
     - in this newly-created `.env` file, provide the variables with relevant values
+    - The `.env` file requires API from Firebase and Google Maps Platform.
+An account must be made to generate new API keys for both before the application can run properly.
     - save your changes
 - On your terminal, navigate to `onlyFriends/backend/src`
   - then `npm i`